 - 1/4 cup parsley, chopped

 - Preheat oven to 400 degrees F.

-- Bake bread according to recipe.
-Let cool on wire rack.
+- Prepare bread according to recipe.
 Cut bread in half horizontally.

 - Mix together garlic, cheese and parsley with the softened butter until combine.
 Spread evenly on both sides of the bread.
 Place on baking sheet lined with parchment paper.
 Bake for 10-15 minutes or until cheese has melted and the top of the bread is browned.
 Remove, slice and serve.